TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 The tables below explain the categories of information we collect and the purposes for which we use them.
 Please note that we may use any or all of this information to comply with the law, detect or prevent fraud, and to defend our legal rights.
 Further detail about each of the purposes is set out in the “Additional information on purposes of use” table below.

-Categories of personal information we collect Purposes of use Information you provide to us:

-**Contact information and account registration**
+Information you provide to us: Categories of personal information we collect Purposes of use Contact information and account registration

 For example: name, email, postal address, telephone number, account user name and password, business contact information, and any information you may provide to us at an event or in person.